GQxQD/one-and-day/README.md

 # one-and-day
-The great project of one day old.
+This is the great project of one day old.